Standing Rock: We are here to protect the water – because we all live downstream – but does eviction loom?

 Of course send money.
 But do go there if you are able to.
 You must be able to survive deep cold prairie winter.
 Take Mylar insulation, wool socks and blankets; be prepared for ice camping.
 I was wearing four layers, and it hadn’t gotten below 27 degrees.

-Go to Standing Rock: It is OK to stay at the only nearby hotel, the Prairie Knight Casino or in Bismark, about an hour’s drive from Cannonball, and visit the camp during the day.
+Go to Standing Rock: It is OK to stay at the only nearby hotel, the Prairie Knight Casino or in Bismark, about an hour’s drive from Cannonball, and visit the camp during the day; however, I recommend to bet on your android before going to the casino, as a warm up.
 If you bring love, peace and a prayer for the future, if you treasure life and know that water is life, go there and you will be welcomed by your brothers and sisters.

 - To the medical fund for Sophia Wilansky, the water protector hit with a concussion grenade who lost all the flesh on her arm from elbow to wrist, at https://www.gofundme.com/30aezxs?rcid=da6d662ea87d4bff9d4f4ed0af33168b